Project Structure¶

 Contains parameterized SQL query files (one query per file).
 After the first analysis, pGenie writes a .sig1.pgn.yaml signature file alongside each .sql file.
 On subsequent runs pGenie validates the existing signature against the live schema rather than overwriting it.
 See Writing Queries and the Query Signature File reference for details.

 The project configuration file.
-It specifies the project's namespace, name, version, and the list of code generators to run.
+It specifies the project's namespace, name, version, PostgreSQL major version for analysis, and any configured code generators.
 See the Project File reference for details.

 The output directory.
 Each configured generator produces a subdirectory here named after its key in project1.pgn.yaml.
 The contents depend on the generator; for haskell.gen this is a Haskell Cabal library.